LehuyH/slasho/docs/events.md

 |``client``|Discord.Client| The instance of the current Discord.js client the bot is using|
 |``event``|any| The event data, varies on the type of event|

-### Loading Commands
+### Loading Events
-Slasho will load all commands in the commands folder (if specified) as well as any events passed in the app's configuration"events" array.
+Slasho will load all events in the events folder (if specified) as well as any events passed in the app's configuration "events" array.